bigspring/lunchbox/README.md

 ------

 * in command line, navigate to the folder into which you want to install your site (e.g. ~/htdocs/mysite)
-* run 'lunchbox' from command line from within the target directory
+* run `lunchbox` from command line from within the target directory
 * wait for the lunchbox to unpack, and enjoy your lunch!